core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 messages that use the CoAP FETCH {{-coap-fetch}} method.
 Requests SHOULD include an Accept option to indicate the type of content that can be parsed in the response.

-Since CoAP provides reliability of the message layer (e.g. CON) the retransmission mechanism of the DNS protocol as defined in {{-dns}} is not needed.
+Since CoAP provides reliability of the message layer (e.g., CON) the retransmission mechanism of the DNS protocol as defined in {{-dns}} is not needed.

 ### Request Format